 Toxic substance exposure can also affect maintenance workers in shops and railyards.
 For years, the railroad industry relied on asbestos to insulate buildings and prevent heat transfer on boilers.
 It is also a common substance on brake pads.
 When disturbed, asbestos can aerosolize and enter a worker’s lungs.
 Even if it cannot be seen, these particles can lead to lung, throat, esophageal and stomach cancers.

 Even employees who work outdoors may face exposure to harsh chemicals and toxic substances.
 Workers employed to fix railbeds or ties can encounter creosote, a natural byproduct of the process used to treat wood.
-If the substance is absorbed into the clothing, it can come into prolonged contact with their skin and cause cancer.
+If the substance is absorbed into the clothing, it can come into prolonged contact with the skin and cause cancer.
 A diligent Pennsylvania railroad toxic chemicals attorney could help to investigate the cause of a person’s illness and connect it to time spent working for the railroad.

 Let a Pennsylvania Railroad Toxic Chemicals Lawyer Take the Lead